firepear/petrel/README.md

 # Using Petrel

-For people whose learning style might be described as "code first, read when something breaks", here are links to the [server](https://pkg.go.dev/github.com/firepear/petrel/server?tab=doc) and [client](https://pkg.go.dev/github.com/firepear/petrel/client?tab=doc)
+For people whose learning style might be described as "code first, then start reading when something breaks", here are links to the [server](https://pkg.go.dev/github.com/firepear/petrel/server?tab=doc) and [client](https://pkg.go.dev/github.com/firepear/petrel/client?tab=doc)